DarshilNaliyapara/Laract/README.md

 - 📝 Create, edit, and delete blog posts
 - 💬 Commenting And Like system
 - 🔐 User authentication with Laravel Breeze & Inertia.js
+- 🔎 Global search functionality
+- ⚠️ Alerts and popups using SweetAlert2
 - 🌙 Dark mode support
 - 🏗️ Admin panel for managing blog posts